icesfont/ctf-writeups/uiuctf/2024/README.md

 The user bot visits `https://pwnypass.c.hc.lc/login.php` and saves the credentials `sigpwny:<FLAG1>` to the manager before visiting our URL; our goal is to leak credentials from the featureless origin `https://pwnypass.c.hc.lc` (featureless, as in there's not really anything to exploit on that site).

-Unfortunately, it's very hard to leverage our HTML injection.
+It's very hard to leverage our HTML injection.
 Though we can inject arbitrary HTML into a page with access to the same privileged APIs as `background.js`, we can't use these APIs since the only JS we can execute is from `'self'`, and none of these scripts seem to house any useful gadgets.

 If we could get the flag on the same page as our HTML injection, then we could perform a CSS leak instead.
 Here's `background.js` with the irrelevant parts (for now) cut out: